quicwg/base-drafts/draft-ietf-quic-recovery.md

-min_rtt is the minimum RTT observed for a given path.  min_rtt is set to the latest_rtt on the first RTT sample, and to the lesser of min_rtt and latest_rtt on subsequent samples.  min_rtt is used to reject implausible RTT samples, but is not used directly in congestion control or loss recovery.
+min_rtt is the minimum RTT observed for a given path.  min_rtt is set to the latest_rtt on the first RTT sample, and to the lesser of min_rtt and latest_rtt on subsequent samples.
+In this document, min_rtt is used by loss detection to reject implausibly small rtt samples.

 An endpoint uses only locally observed times in computing the min_rtt and does not adjust for host delays reported by the peer.
 Doing so allows the endpoint